 Galaxy Note 9 is a flagship device from Samsung, sports 6.4 inch AMOLED display with QHD resolution, powered by Snapdragon 845 SoC and running on Android 9 Pie (One UI) currently.
 The Galaxy S9 is also a flagship device from Samsung and features 5.8 inch QHD display and now running on Android Pie.

 Both flagships are arrived with Android 8.0 Oreo and later received the Android 9 Pie update with One UI skin.
-The next update for these flagships is Android 10 Q. Google recently released the fourth Beta of Android Q on August 8th.
+The next update for these flagships is Android 10 Q. Google released the sixth and final Beta of Android Q on August 8th.
 However, the official release got out on about one month after, on September 3rd.
 The tenth anniversary edition and the next android updates don’t feature codenames as Google announced in a blog post.

-The Search Giant released the third beta in May at I/O 2019 and announced that flagships like LG G8 ThinQ, Sony Xperia 1 will also get the early beta of Android Q. Since, Samsung is not participating in the Beta program, there won’t be an early Android Q Beta rollout for Note 9 and S9.
-However, the South Korean tech giant may start its own Beta program for Note 10 and S10 in its home country and the US after the release of Android Q final edition.
+The Search Giant released the third beta in May at I/O 2019 and announced that flagships like LG G8 ThinQ, Sony Xperia 1 will also get the early beta of Android Q. Since, Samsung is not participating in the Beta program, there won’t be an early Android 10 Beta rollout for Note 9 and S9.
+However, the South Korean tech giant may start its own Beta program for Note 10 and S10 in its home country and the US very soon, according to leaks.

-We will post the confirmed rollout dates of Android Q for Note 9 and S9 here, as soon as Samsung has announced them.
+We will post the confirmed rollout dates of Android 10 for Note 9 and S9 here, as soon as Samsung has announced them.